jessicashin/itp405-final-project/README.md

 ## API

-The API used for this site is
+The API used for this site is Flickr, used to grab and load images.

 ## Database